 Standard expected utility theory, from now on abbreviated to EUT, lacks reference to the change in knowledge ahead inherent in the resolution time τ being positive at the point of choice.
 It is one of the aims of this paper to show that EUT cannot be applied to this paper's simple temporal framework, at least not in a satisfactory way.
-There are many axiomatisations of EUT.
+There are many axiomatizations of EUT.
 However, here we are not concerned with axioms but rather with conclusions.
 We will restrict our attention to the case of finitely many possible outcomes.

 In EUT, we can use simpler notation.
 We can omit the subscript 0 to indicate that p is the distribution at the point of choice t = 0 and not at a later date, since EUT ignores the issue of when the time point τ occurs when any risk will be resolved.
-In this section therefore we use the symbols x, X, p, c, C and D with analogous but different meanings from those of section 2.
+In this section therefore and in Appendix 4 we use the symbols x, X, p, c, C and D with analogous but different meanings from those of sections 1 to 3.
 The set of all conceivable outcomes is denoted by X. This set is non-empty and finite.
 A choice c is simply a probability distribution p over the outcome set X. The probability of an outcome $x \in X$ under p is denoted by p(x).
 The symbol C stands for the set of all conceivable choices.
-A decision problem D is a finite non-empty subset of C.
+A decision problem D is a finite non-empty subset of C. This analogous but simpler set of concepts and associated notation (that are enabled under the restrictive assumptions of EUT and its epistemically atemporal rank dependent generalisations) are used only in section 4 and Appendix 4.